sitecorerebelhub/green-street-repo/README.md

 # Green Street Repositary

 Green Street is an Sitecore solution using SXA built on the Helix architecture principles.
-It is designed to show how a navigation component can be implemented using SXA based on requirement.
+It is designed to show how a navigation component can be implemented using SXA.
 ## Following points has been implemented based on requirement:

 1. Build Header Navigation